nextcloud/android/CONTRIBUTING.md

 * PR exists (and then the PR# should be shown in first post)

+### Bug workflow
+* approved: at least one other is able to reproduce it
+* needs info: something unclear, or not able to reproduce
+  * if no response within 1 months, bug will be closed
+* pr exists: if bug is fixed, link to pr

 # Contributing to Source Code
 Thanks for wanting to contribute source code to Nextcloud.
 That's great!